fbpx

 According to the Dog Owners’ Liability Act, an owner includes a person who possesses or harbours the dog.
 If the owner is a minor, then the person responsible for the custody of the minor is also deemed an owner.

 If you have any questions about the liability of a dog attack your child was involved in, call our Ontario dog bit lawyers for more information.
-We are based in Hamilton, but we serve dog attack victims and their families all throughour Southern Ontario.
+We are based in Hamilton, but we serve dog attack victims and their families all throughout Southern Ontario.

-Duties of Ontario dog owners
+Duties of Ontario Dog Owners

-What is the “pitbull” law in Ontario?
+What is the “Pitbull” Law in Ontario?

-• a pit bull terrier;
+• A pit bull terrier

-• a Staffordshire bull terrier;
+• A Staffordshire bull terrier

-• an American Staffordshire terrier;
+• An American Staffordshire terrier

-• an American pit bull terrier; and
+• An American pit bull terrier

-In fact, when it is alleged that a pit bull is involved in a case, the onus of proving that the dog was not a pit bull lies on the owner of the dog (Dog Owners’ Liability Act, s.
+When it is alleged that a pit bull is involved in a case, the onus of proving that the dog was not a pit bull lies on the owner of the dog (Dog Owners’ Liability Act, s.
 4(10)).
 The reason why the courts are stricter with cases involving pit bulls is because pit bulls are banned in accordance with the Dog Owners’ Liability Act.

 Compensation in Dog Attack Cases

-Generally, however, like many other personal injury claims, a dog bite/attack victim can seek compensation for pain and suffering, the loss of ability to enjoy standard life amenities, and for the personal inconvenience.
+Generally, however, like many other personal injury claims, a dog bite/attack victim can seek compensation for pain and suffering, the loss of ability to enjoy standard life amenities, and the personal inconvenience.

 You can also claim special damages, like medical costs or a subrogated Ontario Health Insurance Plan (“OHIP”) claim (if you are hurt in Ontario and pursue a claim, you need to pay OHIP back for your medical care – this is part of your claim – for reimbursement) and out of pocket expenses such as medication.
 However, the amount awarded can drastically vary based on the facts of the case.

-A victim parent can also claim past wage losses if he or she missed work as a direct result of the injuries to his or her child – as well as a range of out-of-pocket and other economic and non-economic compensation.
+A victim’s parent can also claim past wage losses if he or she missed work as a direct result of the injuries to his or her child – as well as a range of out-of-pocket and other economic and non-economic compensation.

-Our dog bite lawyers have been representing dog attack victims since 2003, and are passionate about protecting people, particularly children from vicious animal attacks.
+Our Hamilton dog bite lawyers have been representing dog attack victims since 2003, and are passionate about protecting people, particularly children from vicious animal attacks.
 Call us today no matter where you are in Ontario at 1-844-LALANDE or local in the Burlington/ Hamilton / Niagara areas at 905-333-8888 today.
 Alternatively, you can send us a private email through our website.
 We would be more than happy to help evaluate your case – for free – and answer ANY questions you may have.

 Free Case Review